shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-audio-inventory.md

 ---
 title: Microsoft Invest - Buy an Audio Inventory
-description: In this article, learn about the instructions to buy an audio inventory and optimize the process by using Xandr's buy-side workflow.
+description: In this article, learn about the instructions to buy an audio inventory and optimize the process by using the buy-side workflow.
 ---

 # Microsoft Invest - Buy an audio inventory